glucasroe/glucasroe.github.io/work.markdown

 title: Work
 date: '2013-11-24 17:00:00'
 ---
+I take the &ldquo;All Purpose Nerd&rdquo; part of my bio pretty seriously.
+[If you're just looking for a resume you can have that](/resume), but here's what I usually focus on:

+<h3 class='work-heading work-heading--research-and-strategy'>Research & Strategy: </h3>
+How do we figure out what the problem is and how we can fix it?
+We research!
+From big proactive studies to light usability tests, design research feeds the core of my UX practice.
+From [Big, multi month usability tests](association-anywhere/#testing-and-refinement) to [tiny single day live sketching sessions](https://www.linkedin.com/feed/update/urn:li:activity:6518869909651406848/), finding out what we can learn and how we can use it is one of my favorite things.

+<h3 class='work-heading work-heading--designops'>DesignOps: </h3>
+Gina Trapani said it best ["Make doing what's right easier"](https://twitter.com/ginatrapani/status/1035628518040920064).

+<h3 class='work-heading work-heading--teaching-writing'>Teaching & Writing: </h3>
+<h3 class='work-heading work-heading--ia-content'>IA & Content Strategy: </h3>
+<h3 class='work-heading work-heading--design-thinking'>Design Thinking Facilitation: </h3>
+<h3 class='work-heading work-heading--accessibility'>Accessibility: </h3>
+<h3 class='work-heading work-heading--interactive-visual'>Interactive & Visual Design: </h3>

 ## Selected Project Case Studies:
 Sadly, some of my work I can't show here because of NDAs or general discretion.
 Here are the things that are in the sweet spot of "able to talk about" and "emblematic of my work".